mattdeak/wasm-color-quantizer/README.md

 # K-Means Color Reducer
 This is a simple tool I created to share a color reducer with a pixel artist friend.
-It's a quick and dirty way to reduce the number of colors in an image using the K-means clustering algorithm.
+It's a quick but pretty good way to reduce the number of colors in an image using the K-means++ clustering algorithm.

 ## Access